hmrc/self-assessment-bsas-api/app/shared/shared-code-changelog.md

 Place new items at the top, and auto-format the file...

+## August 23 2024: Update in ResolveTaxYear

+- Updated ResolveTaxYearMinMax to allow custom min and max errors

 ## July 10 2024: Updates from individual-calculations-api

 Added the following functions from individual-calculations-api: